National Crime Agency: Challenges

 The second challenge, of funding and resources, links with the first challenge.
 Although the NCA budget is half a billion pounds, in proportion to the scale of the problem it is small.
 The combined budget of previous agencies and units that make up the NCA was almost a billion pounds, so the agency has had an almost 50% cut before its creation.
-The NCA has 5000 staff only around 1250 of which are investigators, again small when faced with the problem.
+The NCA has 5000 staff, only around 1250 of which are investigators, again small when faced with the problem.
 For the Rotherham investigation the NCA has had to bring in agency staff who are ex-police to assist with the scale of the investigation.

 Thirdly there is the challenge of the "failure" of its predecessor agencies, SOCA and the National Crime squad and the fact that its success needs to be judged over years and not months due to the nature of the threat.
 SOCA was criticised for poor management and that some staff had poor investigation skills due to not working in law enforcement before.
 It is suggested that around 300 police detectives left SOCA due to this.
 With the NCA having the same staff this could be an issue.
 The NCA has already been criticised for not seizing enough assets (even though they seized more than SOCA in their last year of operation as well as using a search warrant that was judged to be illegal after staff at the agency were "deliberately trying to stretch the boundaries imposed upon such investigation agencies by the statutory scheme under which they operate".
-The judge Mr Justice Hickinbottom stated though "This case smacks of incompetence, not bad faith."
+The judge Gary Hickinbottom stated though "This case smacks of incompetence, not bad faith."